-Metal wreath form **We prefer wreath forms with 4 rows of wires to add fullness
+- Metal wreath form, with at least 4 rows of wires to add fullness

 Step by Step Instructions